maciekgajewski/decimal-presentation/presentation.md

     - When new order is entered, it is matched with existing orders
     - Example - buying or selling 1 BTC
     - If there is no match, the order (possibly) joins the book
-    - If the uis a match, trade happens
+    - If the is a match, trade happens (rightmost panel)
-    - What we dee is 'price depth', a view of the oder book
+    - What we see is 'price depth', a view of the oder book

 https://www.binance.com/pl/trade/BTC_USDT
 https://www.huobi.com/en-us/exchange/btc_usdt/